Interview

 No hay anuncios

-— When I made the decision to release the most classified US documents on national security.
+— When I made the decision to publish the most classified US documents on national security.
 I had to think about the safety of my fellow citizens, but also about the possibility of prosecution against the entire enterprise, including journalists.
 It was very difficult, but it was a very deep intrusion into the privacy of the country's citizens.

 Let's talk about the pressures and threats received.
 In 2018, they offered to install bulletproof glass in his office.